YanakaRyosuke82/POEM_Object_Editing/README.md

 ![alt text](./docs/detailed_pipeline.png)
 ***Detailed Pipeline:** The source image is processed by a mathematically robust VLM (e.g., Qwen), which outputs a list of properties (mathematical parameters) related to appearance and shape edits.
 We then create a binary edit mask using the extracted parameters, which guides the drawing model (e.g., the latest version of Stable Diffusion) during the inference phase based on self-guidance equations[^3].*

+##### Observations
+QWEN2.5-Math only uses text input, can be used as an additional tool to improve the chain if the base VLM cannot finish the rasoning.

+image --> VLM parsing --> bbox locations, and class.  ---> QWEN -->> outputs transformation matrix ---> openCV transforms class+bbox crop --> SAM --> binary mask